Legend City

-Legend City was an amusement park that existed on the border of Phoenix and Tempe, Arizona, from its opening on June 29, 1963 to its closing and demolition in 1983.
+Legend City was an amusement park that existed on the border of Phoenix and Tempe, Arizona, from its opening on June 29, 1963, to its closing and demolition in 1983.

 History

 Originally conceived as an Old West theme park in the mold of Disneyland by Phoenix artist and advertising agency owner Louis E. Crandall, Legend City endured a series of closings, bankruptcies and ownership changes throughout the 1960s and 1970s, and was never a significant financial success.
 Nevertheless, Legend City is still remembered fondly and held in high regard by locals who knew and frequented the park in its heyday.

-Legend City opened to much public fanfare on June 29, 1963, but rapidly fell into financial difficulty and fell into bankruptcy after only six months.
+Legend City opened to much public fanfare on June 29, 1963, but rapidly fell into financial difficulty and went bankrupt after only six months.
 Crandall departed as president, and the first of several ownership changes then ensued.
 The property was purchased by Sam Shoen of U-Haul and opened as a theme park.
 U-Haul's private advertising agency, A&M Associates, handled the 'rebirth' to a theme park for children.
 This was probably the park's most successful period.
-Mr Shoen lost interest in the park and it was eventually sold to the Mitsubishi Corporation out of Japan as a show park where the company's amusement rides could be featured to prospective buyers.
+Mr. Shoen lost interest in the park and it was eventually sold to the Mitsubishi Corporation out of Japan as a show park where the company's amusement rides could be featured to prospective buyers.
 The park was deserted by the Japanese owners and left to ruin.
 The Capell family, who had been in the carnival business for many years, then bought the property but were unable to restore Legend City to its former glory.
 The land was eventually purchased in 1982 by the Salt River Project, which closed the park permanently after the 1983 season.
 Legend City was then dismantled and razed to the ground to make way for new corporate offices for SRP.